nickfloop/floopcli/docs/source/intro/hello.rst

     .. tab:: Python

-        Make a new project folder with a src folder inside:
+        Make a new **project** folder:
         ::
-            mkdir -p ./project/src && cd ./project
+            mkdir -p ./project/ && cd ./project/

         We need a function to print "Hello, World".
 This function will double as our main routine if the file containing